-You might consider a solar-powered battery backup system.
+For that extended power outage, you might consider a solar-powered battery backup system.
 Depending on what you need to power, it might require many solar panels and big batteries.
-You just need to determine your power needs and set up a solar power battery system to cover your immediate needs.
+Simply determine your power needs and set up a solar power battery system to cover your immediate needs.

 While it’s not going to power much, I picked up a Thunderbolt Magnum 13 Watt Briefcase Solar Charger from Harbor Freight that will at least allow me to recharge some batteries and run some limited power devices for a short time.
 I have plans to increase my solar capabilities to perhaps 100 watt in a future fairly small solar panel installation.